Johnson says he’ll tell Trump: Hands off UK health service

 Johnson says the suspension was a routine measure to prepare for a new session of Parliament.
 Opponents claim he acted illegally to stop lawmakers from interfering with his plan to leave the EU, with or without a Brexit deal.

-The 11 justices say they will rule early this week.
+The 11 justices say they will rule Tuesday morning.
 A ruling that the suspension was illegal would be a huge blow to Johnson's authority and could see lawmakers recalled to Parliament immediately.

 Comments